Vicevini/Doomfist/README.md

 - HTTP Status Codes
 - Nodemon
 - Modules
-- Manipulating files with fs
+- Manipulating files with fs, using JS
+- How routes is prioritized in Node, example: /:id is prioritized over /:category because of the order of the routes.